Chen Chien-jen: Premiership (2023–2024)

 In December 2021, Chen applied to join the Democratic Progressive Party, and formally became a member in February 2022.
 In January 2023, he rejoined the Tsai administration as premier of Taiwan, taking office on 31 January.
 Chen and the members of his cabinet submitted their joint resignations on 18 January 2024.

 Personal life

-Chen is married to Lo Fong-ping, whose family is from Nanjing.
+Chen is a devout Catholic who was baptized in 1979.
+He is married to Lo Fong-ping, whose family is from Nanjing.

-Chen Chien-jen is a devout Catholic.
 Chen and his wife were invited to visit the Vatican several times by Popes John Paul II, Benedict XVI, and Francis.
 He has been invested as a Knight of the Equestrian of the Holy Sepulchre of Jerusalem (2010) and a Knight of the Pontifical Equestrian Order of St. Gregory the Great (2013).
-He served on the board of trustees of Fu Jen Catholic University.
-In April 2025 Chen was chosen to represent Taiwan at the funeral of Pope Francis, and at the Papal Inauguration of Leo XIV in May.
+He has also served on the board of trustees of Fu Jen Catholic University.
+In April 2025, Chen was chosen to represent Taiwan at the funeral of Pope Francis, and at the Papal Inauguration of Leo XIV in May.